Arena of Valor: Development

 Arena of Valor was developed by TiMi Studio Group with the same engine and user interface design as Honor of Kings and published by Level Infinite.
-A subsidiary at Tencent' Interactive Entertainment Group, headed under the Tencent Games division.
+A subsidiary at Tencent Interactive Entertainment Group, headed under the Tencent Games division.
 Arena of Valor originally was named Strike of Kings, and was intended to be the identical name to Honor of Kings, but the publishing team thought the name might not be suitable to appeal to the Western audience.
-Moreover, the difference of contents featured in the game made the publishing team decide that a better name is required.
+Moreover, the difference in content featured in the game made the publishing team decide that a better name is required.
 Still, Arena of Valor has several alternative names when released in different countries, such as Realm of Valor in Thailand, Liên Quân in Vietnam, Penta Storm in South Korea, and Legendary Showdown in Taiwan and Japan.

 Garena joined the marketing team as they helped to westernize the atmosphere of the game.
-The in-game characters have been swapped from characters inspired by Chinese folklore and Chinese mythology, to characters inspired by European folklore and several mythologies from other nations, with blending a variety of elements including Lovecraftian horror, steampunk, high fantasy, and sword and sorcery to appeal audiences outside China.
+The in-game characters have been swapped from characters inspired by Chinese folklore and Chinese mythology, to characters inspired by European folklore and several mythologies from other nations, blending a variety of elements including Lovecraftian horror, steampunk, high fantasy, and sword and sorcery to appeal audiences outside China.

 The appearance of in-game characters mostly recycled and revamped designs of characters from Heroes of Newerth, a MOBA game that Garena had acquired from S2 Games.
 Arena of Valor also included several characters such as Butterfly, Violet, and Mina from Age of Gunslingers, a third-person shooter game that previously was also developed by a division of TiMi Studio Group.
-Additionally, Arena of Valor has multiple collaborations with other franchises, having crossovers with DC Universe, Wiro Sableng, Contra, KFC, Sword Art Online, Ultraman, Bleach, One-Punch Man and Demon Slayer: Kimetsu no Yaiba.
+Additionally, Arena of Valor has multiple collaborations with other franchises, having crossovers with DC Universe, Wiro Sableng, Contra, KFC, Sword Art Online, Ultraman, Bleach, One-Punch Man, Demon Slayer: Kimetsu no Yaiba, Sailor Moon and Hunter × Hunter.

-TiMi intended to feature characters from Marvel Universe during the prototype stage of Strike of Kings (before the rebranding to Arena of Valor and collaborated with DC Comics), with the closed beta test of the game under the name of Marvel Super Heroes.
-The initial game featured some characters from TiMi' intellectual property crossover with Marvel's characters.
+TiMi intended to feature characters from the Marvel Universe during the prototype stage of Strike of Kings (before the rebranding to Arena of Valor and collaboration with DC Comics), with the closed beta test of the game under the name of Marvel Super Heroes.
+The initial game featured some characters from TiMi's intellectual property crossover with Marvel's characters.
 However, Marvel Entertainment later took back their license, forcing TiMi to stop the development and Tencent Games to shut down the game as they lost the rights to release the game.
 Subsequently, TiMi Studio Group had to redesign the game, creating the current appearance of Arena of Valor.
-TiMi then approached DC Comics to include their characters as a replacement to Marvel's characters, while Marvel went a separate way, collaborated with other video game developer companies to develop their own MOBA, such as Marvel End Time Arena by Smilegate, and Marvel Super War by NetEase.
+TiMi then approached DC Comics to include their characters as a replacement to Marvel's characters, while Marvel went a separate way, and collaborated with other video game developer companies to develop their own MOBA, such as Marvel End Time Arena by Smilegate, and Marvel Super War by NetEase.